patrykmakowiak/knowledge/docs/legacy-code/replace-library.md

 As soon as we assume that refactorization (replace of the library) could take a long time we should start measuring progress.
 We can do this using Grafana and [need to find out].
 The metric could be "Amount of usage".

 ## How to avoid this situation?
-You can use the no-vendor lock-in approach creating a facade for a date library for example.
+You can use the no vendor lock-in approach creating a facade for a date library for example.

 :::caution